firdavsus/LLM_D2/README.md

 * Instruction-following quality depends strongly on prompt format
 * Not suitable for high-stakes or safety-critical use

+---
+license: mit
+---

+# This model has not been safety-aligned.
+Please apply your own moderation and guardrails when deploying it ;)
 # FOR ADDITIONAL INFO CHEKC INFO.TXT (with input and ouput examples)